 Everything You Want to Know About Pimples

 Acne is a disorder that causes breakouts of skin lesions commonly known as pimples.
 Acne lesions mainly occur on the face, neck, back, chest, and shoulders.
 It is the most common skin disease.
-Although acne is not a serious health threat, severe acne can lead to disfiguring and permanent scars.
+Although Acne is not a serious health threat, severe Acne can lead to disfiguring and permanent scars.

 Types of Pimples

-This type occurs when an excess of yeast develops in the hair follicles.
+Fungal Acne: It occurs when an excess of yeast develops in the hair follicles.
 It can become itchy and inflamed.

-It’s a solid pimple that is present deep inside the skin.
+Nodules: It's a solid pimple that is present deep inside the skin.
 They are large and very painful.

 Causes of Pimples